chrisTMackey/pvc/README.md

 In business, you would run this software on your data and develop better models.
 You wouldn't publish those models though and if you were a former employee of them, you shouldn't either, hence the public data.

 I have vetted all the data that goes into the regression models to determine the math.
 Big thanks to BASF, ExxonMobil, Dr. Dick Grossman, and Jesse Edenbaum for paving the way and publishing quality data.
+Equally big thanks for years of support to Formosa Plastics and Baerlocher as well.

 #Formula Construction